Node-Study-Guide/openjs-nodejs-application-developer-study-guide/buffers-and-streams/buffers.md

 layout: default
 title: Buffers in depth
 url: buffers
+author: john
+date: 2019-11-14
 ---

 ## Buffers

 Node's `Buffer` class enables working with binary data in Javascript.
-A buffer is allows a programme to store data temporarily outside the V8 engine's stack.
+A buffer allows a programme to store data temporarily outside the V8 engine's stack.

 Though not entirely accurate we can think of a buffer as an array of bytes, each byte is represented by a hexadecimal digit.

 The Node `Buffer` class is a global class and therefore does not need to be imported into a module.

-### A simple example
+### Example

 ```javascript
 // create a buffer from a string